A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Numerical experiments

 \subsection{Impact of eigenbasis refinement}

 The effect of the number of iterations $p$ of \cref{alg_fixed_point_improv} on the final backward error is investigated first.
-I generate $100$ noiseless random Gr-rank-$15$ tensors in $\wedge^3 \mathbb{R}^{50}$ and consider $p = 0, 1, 2, 4, 8, 16, 32$.
-Their Grassmann decompositions are then computed with \cref{alg_main_computation}.
+For each $p = 0, 1, 2, 4, 8, 16, 32$, we independently sample $100$ noiseless random Gr-rank-$15$ tensors in $\wedge^3 \mathbb{R}^{50}$.
+The Grassmann decompositions of these $700$ tensors are then computed with \cref{alg_main_computation}.
 The resulting relative backward errors are visualized in \cref{fig_csi}.

 A dramatic improvement is observed from $p=0$ to $p=4$ of about $3$ orders of magnitude.
 Increasing $p$ further does not appear to offer any benefit in this experiment.
 Based among others on this experiment, $p=10$ was chosen as the default value of the number of $\tensor{K}$-subspace iterations in \cref{alg_fixed_point_improv}, offering a good trade-off between additional computational cost and accuracy.